xinyuebei-econ/xinyuebei-econ.github.io/_pages/publications.md

 _Journal of Applied Econometrics_, 2022 [Link](https://onlinelibrary.wiley.com/doi/abs/10.1002/jae.2927)

 **Abstract** We propose a multivariate normality test against skew normal distributions using higher-order log-likelihood derivatives, which is asymptotically equivalent to the likelihood ratio but only requires estimation under the null.
 Numerically, it is the supremum of the univariate skewness coefficient test over all linear combinations of the variables.
 We can simulate its exact finite sample distribution for any multivariate dimension and sample size.
 Our Monte Carlo exercises confirm its power advantages over alternative approaches.
 Finally, we apply it to the joint distribution of US city sizes in two consecutive censuses finding that non-normality is very clearly seen in their growth rates.

+## Highly Irregular Serial Correlation Tests
+with [Dante Amengual](https://www.cemfi.es/~amengual/) and [Enrique Sentana](https://www.cemfi.es/~sentana/), latest draft: 2023 [Link](https://www.cemfi.es/~sentana/es/HighlyIrregularSCT2310.pdf) \
+Accepted at _Econometrics and Statistics_

+**Abstract** We develop tests for neglected serial correlation when the information matrix is repeatedly singular under the null.
+Specifically, we consider white noise against a multiplicative seasonal AR model, and a local-level model against a nesting UCARIMA one.
+Our proposals, which involve higher-order derivatives, are asymptotically equivalent to the likelihood ratio test but only require estimation under the null.
+Remarkably, we show that our proposed tests effectively check that certain autocorrelations of the observations are 0 , so their asymptotic distribution is standard.
+We conduct Monte Carlo exercises that study their finite sample size and power properties, comparing them to alternative approaches.

 <br>